Patient and Public Topic Suggestions

 Led by: Dr. Fiona Clement, The Health Technology Assessment Unit, University of Calgary

-Public Health and Health Systems Impacts of SARS-CoV-2 Variants of Concern: A Rapid Scoping Review and Jurisdictional Scan Completed
+Public Health and Health Systems Impacts of SARS-CoV-2 Variants of Concern: Rapid Scoping Review Completed

 Knowledge user(s):